 These commercially packaged emergency foods were a topic in a round-table discussion of a small panel of preppers about food storage we recently had with Todd Sepulveda and Mic Roland.
 You can see the video here if you like.

 It Makes Good Bug-out Food?
-I’m not crazy about the taste of most pre-packaged hiking or emergency foods (freeze-dried or dehydrated), but the lightweight and small volume make it a decent bug-out food.
+I’m not crazy about the taste of most pre-packaged hiking or emergency foods (freeze-dried or dehydrated), but the lightweight and small volume makes it a decent bug-out food.
 At least temporarily.

 Beyond Our Prepper Pantry